Price

 Tipping

-It is customary in Europe to leave a small tip for service providers, such as waiters if you are pleased with the service (1-2 EUR for snacks or 10% of a meal bill).
-Tipping is an expected – though not compulsory – component of your tour program and an expression of satisfaction with the persons who have assisted you on your tour.
+It is customary to leave a small tip for service providers, such as waiters, if you are pleased with the service.
+Tipping is an expected, though not compulsory, component of this program and an expression of satisfaction with the people who assist you on your trip.
 Although it may not be customary to you, it is of considerable significance to the people who will take care of you during your travels.
-Also, at the end of each trip, if you felt your G Adventures Tour Leader did an outstanding job, tipping is appreciated.
-The amount is entirely a personal preference, however as a guideline €30-40 EUR per person can be used.
+There will be opportunities during the trip to tip your local guides or drivers.
+You may do this individually, or your tour leader may offer to collect the money and give a tip on behalf of the group.
+Ask your tour leader for specific recommendations based on the circumstances and expectations.
+Also, at the end of your program, if you felt your G Adventures tour leader did an outstanding job, a tip would be appreciated.
+Tipping amounts are entirely your personal preference, but as a guideline:

 Flights